We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 The feeling of a long run is primal and transcendent.
 But along with the wind in your hair comes the rumble in your belly — that all-consuming, knee-trembling feeling of nausea that makes you desperate for food while also calling into question your ability to keep it down.

-This is the challenge of the mid-workout meal: It needs to be full of energy and easy to digest.
+This, right here, is the challenge of the mid-workout snack: It needs to be full of energy and easy to digest.
 In fact, in the middle of a long run, many conventional dietary rules go out the window.

-1. Coconut Water
+1. Coconut water